lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_suit_manifest_overview.rst

 * ``check-content`` -  a special case of image matching that matches directly with expected data, not a digest.
   For use with small components where the overhead of digest checking is not wanted.
 Typically used when you want the manifest to check something other than the firmware.

-   As opposed to ``image match``, the specified component is checked against binary data that is embedded in the manifest with what is already installed in another component.
+   As opposed to ``image-match``, the specified component is checked against binary data that is embedded in the manifest with what is already installed in another component.

 * ``abort`` - if you want the procedure to fail.